elsayed-lab/cure_fail_host_analyses/README.md

 # Introduction

-Define, create, and run the analyses used in the paper: ""
+Define, create, and run the analyses used in the paper:

+"Innate Biosignature of Treatment Failure in Human Cutaneous Leishmaniasis."

 This repository contains everything one should need to create a singularity container which is able to run all of the various R